 - Equip students with knowledge and skills needed for service

-Please contact your school service-learning coordinator/school counselor for assistance with service learning:
+For more information on the Service Learning program, please contact your school service-learning coordinator/school counselor for assistance with service learning or to learn about service learning opportunities.